Tim Brown (darts player)

-Timothy "Tim" Brown (born 6 July 1944) is an Australian former professional darts player.
+Tim Brown (born 6 July 1944) is an Australian former professional darts player.
 He used the nickname Brownie.

 Career

 Brown made three BDO World Darts Championship appearances with his best performance being in 1978.
 He also played in 1981 and 1982 but suffered first round defeats in both years to Leighton Rees and Joe Dodd respectively.

 Brown quit the BDO in 1988.